abinit/abinit/INSTALL_Ubuntu.md

 Other packages of interest are developer libraries (followed by `-dev`).
 Those contain among others

   - header files (extension `.h`).
-Those constitute the interface for developpers and are most often put in an include folder (e.g. /usr/include).
+Those constitute the interface for developers and are most often put in an include folder (e.g. /usr/include).
   - library files (extension `.so`).
 Those provide the actual content of the library and are often put in a lib folder (e.g. /usr/lib).

 To obtain the locations of such files, one can use the unix command (from the dpkg package)

     dpkg -L [package]

-### Prerequesites
+### Prerequisites

 The prerequisites are first discussed qualitatively, because the exact installation of these might depend on the exact linux distribution.
 A possible list (tested for Ubuntu 19.10) is found at the end of this section.